vdmitriyev/uol-data-analytics/README.md

 ### About

-This repository contains divers scripts and references for the data analytics course that is hold at the UOL.
+This [git repository](https://github.com/vdmitriyev/uol-data-analytics) contains divers scripts and references for the data analytics course that is hold at the UOL.

 ### Tools